anthonycroft/weather-dashboard/README.md

 London, GB

-From the data received the app then makes a second call to retrieve weather information based on the geocoding result from the previous call.
-The following OWM API is used:
+From the data received from the first call the app then makes a second API call to retrieve weather information.
+The following OWM API is used for this purpose:

 https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}

-After receiving the data from this API call, the current and 5-day forecast weather are shown for the following data points:
+After receiving data (where available), the current and 5-day forecast weather are shown for the following data points:

 - Temperature (shown in degrees Celsius)
-- Wind
+- Wind speed
 - Humidity

-After a search is activated via the Search button, the input field is cleared ready for another request.
+After a search is activated via the Search button, the input field is cleared ready for futher requests.
 Previous requests up to a maximum of 5 are stored in the local storage of the browser (if available) and can be re-initiated by clicking on one of the history buttons presented below the main Search button.

 If a search string does not yield any data as a result of the first API (geocoding) call, then no update is made to the currently displayed weather information (if any is displayed)